gjeschke/MMMx/docs/source/ensemble_analysis.rst

 ``density``
 ---------------------------------

-Computes a 3D density map (pseudo-electron density) of an ensemble
+Computes a 3D electron density map of an ensemble

 .. code-block:: matlab